 Replenishing ovarian reserve and restoring the ability of the ovaries to produce eggs once depleted has become an impossible task.
 Yet these group of women strongly desire children of their own.
 The use of donor eggs have enabled many of these women to achieve the dream of having their own babies.

 Who are Egg Donors?

 Egg Donors are young women who are willing to support the cause of women who are unable to produce eggs on their own to have babies.
 We only admit young women between the ages of 22 and 34 because we believe they are mature enough to understand the program, give consent, and at the same time produce sufficient, healthy and matured eggs for the treatment.
 Donors are screened to assess their suitability and fitness for the egg donation program using their medical and psychosocial history.
 Blood samples are also taken for many tests including screening for infectious diseases.

 The egg recipient does not know these egg donors and the donor and recipient remain anonymous to each other even after the treatment

 The recipients know their egg donors; the egg donors, in this case, are usually friends

 The egg donor takes medication to make her produce many eggs and the recipient receives medication to build her lining and make it receptive to the embryos.
 The eggs are retrieved, fertilized with partner/husband/donor sperms and the resulting embryo is transferred into the recipient’s womb for implantation.

-Please note that if the treatment is successful, the recipient will only be a biological parent while partner/husband will be both a genetic and biological parent.
+Please note that if the treatment is successful, the recipient will only be a biological parent while the partner/husband will be both a genetic and biological parent.